What Are Cross-Chain Bridges?

 Some cross-chain bridges boost interoperability by facilitating the movement of tokens across independent blockchains.
 Developers can integrate such bridges into dApps to increase available liquidity.

-Ren Bridge is a classic example of the bridge described above.
-This interoperability protocol ports assets, including Bitcoin, Dogecoin, and Zcash between Ethereum, Luna, Solana, and Polygon.
+Hop protocol is a classic example of the bridge described above.
+This interoperability protocol ports assets, including Ethereum, Optimism, Polygon, Arbitrum, Base, and Gnosis.

 Transferring assets across different chains under one application